 Research Promising practice: government schools in Vietnam Vietnam’s government schools have attracted a great deal of international attention since the publication of the 2012 PISA student tests: Vietnamese students performed particularly well in science, ranking eighth globally out of 65 participating jurisdictions; Vietnam maintained this position in 2015.
 This report investigates what lies behind Vietnam's learning success.
+Research Why systems thinking is important for the education sector Our new report about systems thinking and its place in education transformation reflects on key published literature and on specific outputs from our own programme of research which has placed emphasis on system reform over the past five years.
+The work we do at Education Development Trust brings us into direct contact with education systems, and their governments.
+We are tasked with helping to solve intractable educational challenges.
+Systems thinking is a vital component part of what we do, how we understand the nature of the issues and how we support change.
 Research Careers and labour market information: an international review of the evidence Effective careers advice is impossible without good quality labour market information.
 Careers professionals and advisers, the people whose job it is to offer and support careers advice in the community or in schools, are key to success.
 Vital to their work is access and familiarity with a robust and sophisticated body of intelligence about the labour market.
 Research Innovation and achievement: the work of four not-for-profit school groups This report examines four not-for-profit school chains, run by non-governmental organisations in low-income contexts.
 These are Fe y Alegría, the Bangladesh Rural Advancement Committee (better known by its acronym BRAC), Gyan Shala and Zambia Open Community Schools.
 Research Sustaining success: high performing government schools in London London schools continue to constitute an extraordinary ‘success story’.
 By common consent, the government school system in London achieves extremely good results compared to the rest of England, and students from disadvantaged backgrounds do particularly well.
-Research Technology-supported professional development for teachers: lessons from developing countries This report captures what might be learnt from a selection of the world’s most interesting examples of technology-assisted in-service professional development in lower-income countries and from wider reflections about the potential of technology to enhance the professional learning of teachers.